What is psoriatic arthritis?

 What is the treatment for psoriatic arthritis?

-- Although psoriatic arthritis is a chronic condition with no cure, there are many effective treatments to manage and control it.
-Some treatments, but not all, for psoriatic arthritis also help psoriasis of the skin.
-See our What is Psoriasis? for further information.
+Although psoriatic arthritis is a chronic condition with no cure, there are many effective treatments to manage and control it.
+Some treatments for psoriatic arthritis may also help psoriasis of the skin.
+See About Psoriasis for further information.

 - your general practitioner (GP)

 - a rheumatologist (joint specialist)

 - a specialist nurse